Mr-Chang95/Portfolio/Udacity Data Analyst Projects/Proj#5 - SQL Movie Rental Analysis/README.md

 The database used in this project can be found on the PostgresSQL website using the [this link](https://www.postgresqltutorial.com/load-postgresql-sample-database/).

 ## Files
-`movie_insights.sql` : This SQL file is where all the querying happen to gain an understanding and insights from the database, answer the questions asked, and prepare the resulting tables for visualization.
+`movie_insights.sql` : This SQL file is where all the querying happen to gain an understanding and insights from the database, answer the questions asked, and prepare the resulting tables for visualization. <br>
-`movie slide and visuals.pdf` : A pdf file with visual slides answering the questions asked.
+`movie slide and visuals.pdf` : A pdf file with visual slides answering the questions asked. <br>
-`dvdrental.tar` : This is the database file where there are 14 tables related to the rental dvds and business.
+`dvdrental.tar` : This is the database file where there are 14 tables related to the rental dvds and business. <br>
-`dvd-rental-erd.pdf` : A pdf that contains the Entity Relationship Diagram(ERD) of the dvd rental database.
+`dvd-rental-erd.pdf` : A pdf that contains the Entity Relationship Diagram(ERD) of the dvd rental database. <br>

 ## Licensing, Authors, Acknowledgements
 I would like to thank Udacity and PostgresSQL for providing me with the oppurtunity to work on my SQL skills and for the data.